FREQUENTLY ASKED QUESTIONS

 Can I visit in person?

-Absolutely!
+Yes, absolutely!
 We love meeting travelling artists and it brings a great buzz to the festivals when artists can physically meet each other and share experiences here on the island.

-The festivals are international and as such the common working/professional language is English.
+The festivals are international and as such the common working language is English.
 To make things as easy as possible, we have embedded a Google Translate button at the bottom of each of our pages so that you can read all of the information in 100 different languages!

-Will the festivals return next year?
+Will the festivals return?

-Yes, it is absolutely our intention that Lacuna Festivals will continue in the future as an annual event.
 Follow our social media channels to stay up to date with the all of the latest news.